magreenberg/keycloak-openshift-demo/README.md

 The Node.js service is a very simple API that is secured with the Keycloak Node.js adapter.

-Simply run `bin/start-service.sh` and the service will be deployed to OpenShift.
+First start the additonal service by running `bin/start-additional-service.sh`.

+Once it is up and running start the service by running `bin/start-service.sh`.

 To find the hostname of the service run `oc get routes demo-service`.
 Then open `https://<hostname>/public` in your favorite browser.
 You can also try `https://<hostname>/secured`, but this will return a 401 as you